Garm Wars: The Last Druid: Plot

 In Act 2, Passage to the Other World, Wydd and his companions continue their journey to the land of the Druids.
-As the journey draws on, Skellig and Khara both learn that they are quickly running out of mana, the life-energy that sustains then.
+As the journey draws on, Skellig and Khara both learn that they are quickly running out of mana, the life-energy that sustains them.
 Despite this pressing concern, the party travels in a Briga tank across war-torn wastelands and seas.
 Upon witnessing the devastation and brutality of the war, Khara begins to question the worth of the war, but Skellig does not appear to share these concerns.

 In the final act, Sacred Grove, the party finally arrives at the land of the Druids.
 Unfortunately, the Briga tank breaks down, forcing Skellig to stay behind and repair it as Wydd, Khara and Nascien continue onward.
 During their exploration of the sacred grove, Wydd accidentally activates the Druids' defence systems and awakens giant robotic defenders.
 Skellig manages to repair the tank and hold off the defenders while the others escape, but loses his life in the process.
-When the group finally arrives at the source of the Druid's knowledge and power, Nascien kills Wydd and reveals her true purpose: to take control of the Druid`s guardians and destroy all the Garms.
+When the group finally arrives at the source of the Druid's knowledge and power, Nascien kills Wydd and reveals her true purpose: to take control of the Druid's guardians and destroy all the Garms.
 While the guardians are awoken and set against the Garms, Khara manages to destroy Nascien before she escapes.
 Khara then asks the dying Nascien why the Garms were abandoned by the Gods.
 Nascien reveals that the Goddess Danaan left because she feared the destructive potential of the Garms, which is why Nascien took it upon herself to destroy them.
 Nascien then says the God's true name to satisfy Khara's curiosity, claiming that "They" are a jealous God.
 Khara then shoots Nascien and falls into a state of sorrow.
 As she looks up to the dispersed clouds, Gaia is revealed to resemble Earth, indicating that Annwn was once the Moon, and these "Gods" and the Goddess Danaan were responsible for the creation of mankind.
 The film then ends on a cliffhanger, with the rising gigantic robotic army called Malakh and the Garm warring tribes finally abandoning their endless war to unite against the common enemy, thus beginning a new age of heavy warfare on the planet of Annwn.